How to Support Someone With An Eating Disorder

 For example, say, “I’ve noticed you seem stressed around meal times, and I’m worried about you.”
 Listen actively, giving your loved one space to share their feelings without interrupting or offering unsolicited advice.

-Avoid simplistic solutions like “Just eat more” or “It’s not that hard,” as these statements can minimize their struggle and create tension in not only your relationship, but their relationship with believing in their ability to engage in eating disorder recovery.
+Avoid simplistic solutions like “Just eat more” or “It’s not that hard,” as these statements can minimize their struggle and create tension in not only your relationship, but their relationship with believing in their ability to engage in recovery.

 What to Say When: Responding to Common Comments